top of page

 • If you’re using it, be brief.

-• If you’re not sure whether to use it, ask: Does this clarify a potential red flag—or am I trying to impress again?
+• If you’re unsure whether to use it, ask: Does this clarify a potential red flag—or am I trying to impress again?

 When in doubt, less is more.
 Let the strength of your main essays do the talking.